Careers360 Logo

 So, it is not symmetric.

-This case is not possible so it is not transitive.
+This case is not possible, so it is not transitive.

-Hence, it is not reflexive, symmetric and
+Hence, it is not reflexive, symmetric or transitive.

 transitive: